+An NCCI edit is applicable to the time period for which the edit is effective since the edit is based on coding instructions and practices in place during the edit's effective dates.
 NCCI PTP, MUE, or Add-on Code edits may be revised for a variety of reasons.
 Edit revisions may be effective in the next version of the relevant edit file or may be retroactive.
-If an edit revision is retroactive, Medicare Administrative Contractors (MACs) may reopen claims that are brought to their attention when such claims would have payment changes due to that retroactive change.
+A change in an NCCI edit is not retroactive and has no bearing on prior services unless specifically updated with a retroactive effective date.
+In the unusual case of a retroactive change, Medicare Administrative Contractors (MACs) are not expected to identify claims but may reopen impacted claims that would have payment changes that providers/suppliers bring to their attention.
 In accordance with CMS policy, a reopening with a new adverse determination affords the physician new appeal rights.
+Since NCCI edits are auto-deny edits, denials may be appealed.
+Appeals shall be submitted to MACs, not the NCCI contractor.
+MACs adjudicating an appeal for a claim denial for a HCPCS code with an MUE with an MAI of "1" or "3" may pay correctly coded and correctly counted medically necessary UOS in excess of the MUE value.
 In limited circumstances, CMS may at times issue directions for a mass adjustment when it determines that such an action meets the needs of the program and can occur within its current operational constraints.